aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/repenting-resetting-forgiveness/psalms-027-translated-by-isaac-gantwerk-mayer.html.md

 <hr />

 Isaac Gantwerk Mayer's translation of Psalms 27 was first published in <a href="https://www.facebook.com/isaac.mayer.9/posts/1940733115990145">a Facebook post on his page</a>.
-Pinchas Geller provides a citation for the use of Psalms 27 during the month of Elul, "Moshe Halamish says that the earliest plausible source (other people extol its virtues in a general way) is the Sefer Shem Tov Katan of R. Binyamin Beineish ha-Cohen ("the Ba'al Shem of Kratshin") at the end of the 17th century, then it appears in Ḥemdat ha-Yamim, Yamim Noraim 4, 14d...See Ḥikrei Kabbalah u_Tefilah pp. 175-185." --Aharon N. Varady
+Pinchas Giller provides a citation for the use of Psalms 27 during the month of Elul, "Moshe Halamish says that the earliest plausible source (other people extol its virtues in a general way) is the Sefer Shem Tov Katan of R. Binyamin Beineish ha-Cohen ("the Ba'al Shem of Kratshin") at the end of the 17th century, then it appears in Ḥemdat ha-Yamim, Yamim Noraim 4, 14d...See Ḥikrei Kabbalah u_Tefilah pp. 175-185." --Aharon N. Varady

-<h3>Notes</h3>

-“The <span style="text-transform: uppercase;">All-Cause</span>” is used to translate the Divine Name, based on the philosophical idea of God as the Prime Mover and on the interpretation of the Name as a causative form of the copula - “causes to be.”

-“They” and “Their” is used as a singular pronoun to refer to God.
-This is not just for anti-sexist reasons, but also because the standard word for “God” is אלהים, which looks like a plural.
-Just as a queen says “we” to refer to herself, the “plural of majesty” is appropriate when referring to the multitudes that stem from God.

-In most Masoretic manuscripts לולא is written surrounded by dots - the only ‘dots below’ in the entire Tanakh.
-I personally feel like many translations completely miss the point by using phrases like “If I had not believed” (OJPS) or “Had I not the assurance” (NJPS) or “Had I not trusted” (Artscroll), making the verse into a blanket declaration of blind faith.
-It’s not that - it’s a declaration of doubt. לולא is grammatically always a counterfactual - “if only, but it isn’t true.”
-The psalmist, in a rare moment of doubt, admits he cannot be sure that God will do justice for him.
-He then comforts himself, telling himself to have hope, just as I might say “Calm down, Isaac,” when troubled.
-It’s one of the greatest moments of pathos in all 150 psalms.

-Enjoy, and l'shanah tovah!
 </body>
 </html>